mallikarjunimmadi/repo/vsphere/README.md

 - Validates whether each required user is in the lockdown exception list.
 - Can remediate missing local users, assign `ReadOnly` access, enable lockdown mode, and add users to lockdown exceptions.
 - Can test direct connectivity to each ESXi host by using a specific supplied or prompted username and password.
-- In `--check-connectivity` mode, temporarily disables lockdown when needed, tests connectivity, and restores the original lockdown mode.
+- In `--check-connectivity` mode, can either preserve lockdown or temporarily disable and restore it, depending on `--lockdown-mode`.
+- Supports `--lockdown-mode enable|disable` in `--check-connectivity` mode to control whether lockdown is preserved or temporarily disabled during the connectivity test.
+The default is `enable`.

 ## Requirements